tlswg/certificate-compression/draft-ghedini-tls-certificate-compression.md

 # Notational Conventions

-The words "MUST", "MUST NOT", "SHOULD", and "MAY" are used in this document.
+The words "MUST", "MUST NOT", "SHALL", "SHOULD", and "MAY" are used in this document.
 It's not shouting; when they are capitalized, they have the special meaning defined in [RFC2119].

 # Negotiating Certificate Compression